PowerPoint vs Keynote: Unbiased ComparisonAug 16, 2022

 What Is PowerPoint?

-Microsoft PowerPoint has been around for much longer than its competitors and is also compatible with Windows and Mac computers.
+Microsoft PowerPoint has existed longer than its competitors and is compatible with Windows and Mac computers.
 However, users have to make a payment to use it.

 What Is Keynote?